Winter grooming challenge – groom the muddy horse with muddy legs

 How to groom the muddy horse.

 - Unless you want to turn your muddy horse into a work of art by smearing everything around, he needs to dry.
+You can wipe off superficial wet mud with cloths, then there is less to dry.

 - If there are big chunks to remove, do so with the stiffest curry device you have.
 It’s oddly satisfying to chip off the clods and listen to them thump as they land.